How to Grow Peas on a Trellis in a Small Garden

 The best time is early spring.
 Here in Ireland that is March to April.
 If the weather is still very cold in the spring, then two weeks before you intend to sow the peas, cover the soil with a polythene sheet or straw.
 This will heat up the soil.

 - Find a place in your garden where you will have easy access to both sides of your pea trellis.
 This will make it easier for you when you need to tie the tendrils and for picking the pea pods.

-- Create a raised bed where you intend to sow the pea seeds.
+- Create a raised bed where you intend to sow the seeds.
 The reason for doing this is that the soil in the raised bed gets warmer more quickly.
-This will speed up germination of your pea seeds.
+This will speed up germination.

 - Using a small spade or hoe make a deep hollow on the middle of the dirt.

 - This will create two trenches one on either side.